AfalpHy/ParticleMusic/README.md

 # ParticleMusic

-A cross-platform music player supporting Android, iOS, Windows, Linux and MacOS.
+A cross-platform local music player supporting Android, iOS, Windows, Linux and MacOS.
 This project is built for learning Flutter and having some fun.

 ## Screenshot